Voting Rights Restoration Efforts in New York

 Past Legislative Efforts

-- In July 2010, after many years of advocacy, New York passed a law requiring correctional facilities to distribute voter registration application forms to people completing sentences.
+- In August 2010, after many years of advocacy, New York passed a budget bill (A. 9706) that included a requirement that correctional facilities distribute voter registration application forms to people completing sentences.

 - In January 2009, legislators introduced A. 2266 and S. 1266, also known as the Voting Rights Notification and Registration Act.
 The legislation would have provided notice to individuals of their voting rights once they regained eligibility.
 The Brennan Center submitted a memorandum in support of the bill, and testified before the Senate Elections Committee, as did The Fortune Society and retired Brooklyn Bureau Chief Leonard Marks.